 The ageing population

-The research area of longevity, its determinants and consequences is of major societal importance and at the heart of public health sciences.
+The research area of ageing and longevity, its determinants and consequences is of major societal importance and at the heart of public health sciences.
 It is an area that links public health, epidemiology and demography.
-Sweden has unique data for research along these lines because of very long historical records and excellent current mortality data along with other relevant information.
+Sweden has unique data for research along these lines because of a very long history of health and mortality records and excellent current mortality data along with other relevant information.

 Aims of project